INTRODUCTION

 In addition, a financial professional may sell insurance through an insurance agency not affiliated with RNR.
 In those circumstances, the financial professional would be subject to the policies and procedures of the third-party insurance agency related to the sale of insurance products and would have different conflicts of interest than when acting on behalf of RNR.
 A financial professional may earn compensation, benefits and non-cash compensation through the third-party insurance agency and may have an incentive to recommend you purchase insurance products away from RNR.
 If you engage with a financial professional for services separate from RNR, you may wish to discuss with them any questions you have about the compensation they receive from the engagement.

-Additional information about your financial professionals outside business activities is available on FINRA's website at http://brokercheck.finra.org.
+Additional information about your financial professionals outside business activities is available on FINRA's website at https://brokercheck.finra.org.

 RECRUITMENT COMPENSATION AND TRANSITION ASSISTANCE